Whole. New. Mom.

 Dr. O’Connor’s interest in Preventative Health Care has given him a unique perspective in leading edge Medicine.
 His pragmatic and common-sense approach with his patients and clients provides creative health solutions.
 Cost containment and value solutions are his professional interests.
 As a medical consultant for WholeNewMom.com, Dr. O’Connor shares their mission to help others live healthier lives.

 I forgot to mention one thing.
 I also am a reforming (emphasis on the "ing") Type A personality.

 All my life I have pushed myself to do more, get straight A's, exercise enough, cook the right way, be with my kids enough, be involved at church enough, have a solid family life.
 You too?

-According to my son, life without hockey would be–well–pretty rough.
+According to my son, life without hockey would be--well--pretty rough.

-Nice to Meet You.
 Hope to see you around more and more!